4k4xs4pH1r3/td/SA.md

 # Initialize Metasploit Pro

 If you don't see the option to create a new user, execute:

     /opt/metasploit/ctlscript.sh start

+    /opt/metasploit/createuser

     service metasploit status

-     /opt/metasploit/diagnostic_shell

-    cd /opt/metasploit/apps/pro/ui

-    ruby script/createuser root

 Fow Windows: